sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 >
 > The `Incidents` entity represents incidents created by customers, with fields for customer, title, urgency, status, and a composition of many conversations.
 Each conversation has an ID, timestamp, author, and message.
 >
 > The `Customers` entity represents customers who can create support incidents.
-It includes fields for ID, first name, last name, email, phone, credit card number, and a composition of many addresses.
+It includes fields for ID, first name, last name, e-mail, phone, credit card number, and a composition of many addresses.
 The name field is calculated from the `firstName` and `lastName` fields.
 Elements can be specified with a calculation expression, in which you can refer to other elements of the same entity.
 These calculated elements are used for convenience.
 For more information, see [Calculated Elements](https://cap.cloud.sap/docs/cds/cdl#calculated-elements).
 >
 > The `Addresses` entity represents the addresses of customers, with fields for customer, city, postcode, and street address.
 >